All Episodes

 It is.

-It's almost like Madoff.
+It's almost like Mad Off.

-It's worse than Madoff.
+It's worse than Mad Off.

-This, you know, you talk about taxation being a Ponzi scheme.
+You know, you talk about taxation being a Ponzi scheme.

-If they get their hands on the money, the revenue stream that will come in from each, every man, woman, and child in this country on a monthly basis, say pay once they get the single payer thing going for them.
+If they get their hands on the money, the revenue stream that will come in from each, every man, woman, and child in this country on a monthly basis, say once they get the single payer thing going for them, once they get their money on that, their hands on that money, that revenue stream, it'll never stop.

 We've got to pray to God this thing does not go through.